Dan-Dongcheol-Lee/dataflow-examples/README.md

 # Setting up Google Account

-* Set up a Google Account on a local machine to run pipelines there
+* Set up a Google Account on a local machine to run & deploy pipelines
 - `gcloud init`: select your account and a project